How We Planned Two Virtual Events + Free Event Planning Workbook

 We also offered mini on-demand sessions, which attendees could access in between sessions.

-Furthermore, we made sure to record every session and provide the link, with captions, by the next day.
+Furthermore, we made sure to record every session.

 Daily Prizes and Quizzes